AndersonRayner/AndersonRayner.github.io/content/publication/2023_ThermalSegmentation/index.md

 # Legend: 0 = Uncategorized; 1 = Conference paper; 2 = Journal article;
 # 3 = Preprint / Working Paper; 4 = Report; 5 = Book; 6 = Book section;
 # 7 = Thesis; 8 = Patent
-publication_types: ["0"]
+publication_types: ["1"]

 # Publication name and optional abbreviated publication name.
-publication: "arXiv"
+publication: "2023 IEEE/RSJ International Conference on Intelligent Robots and Systems (IROS)"
-publication_short: "arXiv"
+publication_short: "IROS"

 abstract: "We present a new method to adapt an RGB-trained water segmentation network to target-domain aerial thermal imagery using online self-supervision by leveraging texture and motion cues as supervisory signals.
 This new thermal capability enables current autonomous aerial robots operating in near-shore environments to perform tasks such as visual navigation, bathymetry, and fl ow tracking at night.
 Our method overcomes the problem of scarce and difficult-to-obtain near-shore thermal data that prevents the application of conventional supervised and unsupervised methods.
 In this work, we curate the first aerial thermal near-shore dataset, show that our approach outperforms fully-supervised segmentation models trained on limited target-domain thermal data, and demonstrate real-time capabilities onboard an Nvidia Jetson embedded computing platform.."